The Essentials of Teaching Business English Online and In Person

 Apart from the stakeholder and student profile, Business English classes can differ from others in regard to location.
 If you teach in person, it’s typical to meet Business English students onsite where they work.
 This means you could be working in a large corporate building, a conference room, or other meeting space.
 As such, you’ll want to dress even more professionally than you would when teaching a regular English class at a language institute, and you’ll need to be prepared with materials and be flexible.

-Even if you’re teaching English online, your students may still be located in their office.
+Even if you’re teaching English online, your students may still be located in their offices.
 You might teach each of them at their own desks, or they may be gathered together in a conference room.
 Whether teaching online or in person, it’s important to dress professionally.

 The content you’ll teach